baconjs/bacon.js/README.md

 Property
 --------

-`Property` a reactive property.
+`Bacon.Property` a reactive property.
 Has the concept of "current value"

 `property.subscribe(f)` subscribes side-effeect to property.
 If there's a current value, an `Initial` event will be pushed immediately.